Rohanee Cox: Physical characteristics

 She is 183 cm tall.
 The WNBL and Yahoo!Sport list her height as 182 cm.
 FIBA lists her height as 180 cm.
 On her back, she has a tattoo that means "last chance", which she had done in 2006.

 Basketball

-Cox plays a guard-forward role.
-In 2011, she played in the Queensland Basketball League for Cairns, being named the player of the week in round seven.

-Cox left the game for a while, but returned to basketball a year after the birth of her daughter.> Her daughter inspired her to do as she wanted, so her daughter would understand what was possible.
+Cox played a guard-forward role.
+She left the game for a while, but returned to basketball a year after the birth of her daughter.
+Her daughter inspired her to do as she wanted, so her daughter would understand what was possible.
 She said of this: "Just having her made me realise that I wanted her to have as much of an opportunity [in life] as I did.
 Just getting back into basketball has helped her get on her way and, more or less, helped me with my life and our lives together."
 She was also inspired to return by Cathy Freeman's performance at the 2000 Summer Olympics.
 She later took another year off from basketball in order to have her second child.